Here’s what Wikipedia has to say about Boquete:

 oquete is a small town on the Caldera River, tucked into the green mountain highlands of Panama, in western-most Chiriqui Province about 60 km from the border with Costa Rica.
 Chiriquí Province, about 60 km. from the border with Costa Rica.
 Because of its altitude, some 1,200 metres above sea level, its climate is refreshingly cooler than that of the lowlands.
 Its scenic location, temperature, and natural environment make it extremely popular with Panamanians, and with tourists from all over the world.

 In Spanish, the word Boquete means ‘gap or opening’ or ‘hole’ (as in the mountains!).
+[If you are from Brazil or speak Brazilian Portuguese I have to warn you, lest you start searching Google for images of our town without the “safe” filter on … in Brazilian Portuguese it means something totally different!]
 It was through this gap that curious gold seekers trekked, looking for a cheaper and quicker way to the Pacific.
 Farmers began settling the region near the end of the 19th Century.
 By the early 20th century, several villages had been populated: Lino, Quiel, Bajo Mono, Los Naranjos, and Bajo Boquete, which now is the districts’ town center.

 It’s a little dated, but it’s a good glimpse into life in Boquete …